dongnan-cn/VSCodeMavenAssistant/maven-assistant/README.md

 ### 2. Dependency Analysis

 #### Viewing Dependency Tree
-1. Click "Show Dependency Tree" in the "Dependency Management" view
+1. Click "Dependency Tree" radio button in the "Dependency Management" view
-2. Or use command: `Maven Assistant: Show Dependency Tree`
-3. In the opened dependency analyzer:
+2. In the opened dependency analyzer:
    - Click arrows to expand/collapse dependency nodes
    - Use the search box to quickly locate specific dependencies
    - View dependency GAV information (GroupId:ArtifactId:Version)
    - View dependency scope and size information

 #### Conflict Detection and Resolution
-1. Click "Show Dependency Conflicts" to view conflict list
+1. Click "Dependency Conflicts" radio button to view conflict list
-2. In the dependency tree, conflicting dependencies are marked in red
+2. In the dependency tree mode, conflicting dependencies are marked in red
 3. Right-click on conflicting dependencies and select appropriate actions:
    - **Jump to POM**: Navigate to dependency declaration in POM file
    - **Exclude**: Add exclusion tag to exclude the dependency